 Central Point is a medium-sized city located in the state of Oregon.
 With a population of 17,995 people and five constituent neighborhoods, Central Point is the 30th largest community in Oregon.

 Central Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Central Point is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Central Point who work in office and administrative support (14.71%), sales jobs (11.86%), and healthcare (7.11%).
+There are especially a lot of people living in Central Point who work in office and administrative support (14.31%), sales jobs (10.74%), and management occupations (8.24%).

-In terms of college education, Central Point is nearly on par with the US average for all cities of 21.84%: 18.15% of adults 25 and older in Central Point have a bachelor's degree or advanced degree.
+The percentage of adults in Central Point who are college-educated is close to the national average for all communities of 21.84%: 19.14% of the adults in Central Point have a bachelor's degree or advanced degree.

 The most common language spoken in Central Point is English.
 Other important languages spoken here include Spanish and Tagalog.